adolgert/rkb/docs/notes/system_architecture.md

   - **Experimental Flexibility**: Primary goal - easy experimentation with document subsets, embeddings, and search methods
   - **Separation of Concerns**: Each layer has a single responsibility
-  - **Project-Based Organization**: Documents can be grouped into research projects for focused experimentation
+  - **Project-Based Organization**: Documents can be logically grouped into research projects for focused experimentation (projects are filters, not data silos)
   - **Data Immutability**: Source documents never modified, all derivatives tracked
   - **Rebuild Capability**: System can be completely reconstructed from original PDFs
   - **Reproducibility**: All transformations are deterministic and logged